Jacek Tylicki: Works

-Another installation was the Free Art, where Tylicki invited well-known artists, including Mark Kostabi and Rodney Greenblat, to give away their art to the public for free.
+Another installation was the Free Art, where Tylicki invited well-known artists, including Mark Kostabi and Rodney Alan Greenblat, to give away their art to the public for free.
 Video and photography play an important role in his work as a record of its elusiveness and transience.

 In 2019, Tylicki and his daughter, Michelle, created "Art Wars" a street art performance in London.
 It was a recreation of Tylicki's performance in the East Village in the 1980s.

 Exhibitions

-Tylicki has exhibited his work internationally; a selection of group shows include: Land Art Mongolia Bienalle, Gobi desert, Mongolia (2016);
+Tylicki has exhibited his work internationally; a selection of group shows include: Land Art Mongolia Bienalle, Gobi Desert, Mongolia (2016);

 Mananchira, Calicut, India (2015); Museum of Contemporary Art in Kraków (MOCAK), Poland (2013); Dublin Biennial, Ireland (2012); Zacheta National Gallery of Art, Warsaw, Poland (2012);